Is a HELOC a Good Idea? Pros and Cons of a Home Equity Line of Credit

 - Home equity loan: If you need a lump sum of cash to pay off debt or make a large purchase, a home equity loan allows you to borrow against your home’s equity all at once.
 The loan comes with a fixed interest rate and a fixed-term repayment period.

-- Personal loan: If you don’t want to use your home as collateral, it’s best to borrow a personal loan.
+- Personal loan: If you would rather not use your home as collateral, it’s best to borrow a personal loan.
 However, a personal loan comes with a higher interest rate compared to HELOCs.

 Get a Home Equity Line of Credit